Header Logo Recover

 En español »

-A fire in a home can cause serious damage, and in some cases total loss.
-The building and many of the items in your home or business may have been badly damaged by flames, heat, smoke, and water.
+A fire can cause serious damage, and in some cases total loss.
+The building and items inside may have been badly damaged by flames, heat, smoke, and water.

-You may find things that the fire did not burn up but are now ruined by smoke and soggy with water used to put out the flames.
+You may find items that the fire did not burn but are now ruined by smoke and soggy with water used to put out the flames.
 Anything that you want to save or reuse will need to be carefully cleaned.

-Firefighters may have cut holes in the walls of the building to look for hidden flames.
-They may have cut holes in the roof to let out heat and smoke.
+Firefighters may have cut holes in the walls and/or roof of the building to look for hidden flames or to let out heat and smoke.
 Cleanup will take time and patience.

-• Hazardous chemicals and conditions may be present.
+• Hazardous chemicals and unsafe conditions may be present.

 • Be aware of slip, trip, fall, and puncture hazards.

-Be very careful if you touch any fire-damaged items.
+Be very careful if you touch any fire-damaged items and be sure to wash your hands afterwards.
 Ask the advice of the fire department, local building officials, your insurance agent, and restoration specialists before starting to clean or make repairs.

 Safety

-Fire ash may be irritating to the skin, nose, and throat may cause coughing and/or nose bleeds.
-Fine particles can be inhaled deeply into lungs and may aggravate asthma and may make it difficult to breathe.
+Fire ash may be irritating to the skin, nose, and throat, and may cause coughing and/or nose bleeds.
+Fine particles can be inhaled deeply into the lungs, may aggravate asthma, and may make it difficult to breathe.

 • Refrain from cleaning ash and fire debris until professional hazardous material cleanup services are secured.
 Seek professional damage and debris removal/restoration services.

-• When exposure to dust or ash cannot be avoided, use a well-fitted NIOSH-certified air-purifying respirator N-95 mask.
-Due to COVID-19, only N-95 masks that do not have one-way-valves should be used.
+• When exposure to dust or ash cannot be avoided, use a well-fitted NIOSH-certified respirator N-95 mask.

 • Children should not be in the vicinity while cleanup is in progress.
 Even if care is exercised, it is easy to stir up ash that may contain hazardous substances.